bzgec/multiRPiTS/README.md

 https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c

 # Changes that you need to make
+## Raspberry Pi
+- This code is ment to start on boot and run indefinitely (to start it on boot https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
+## multiProc/variablesConfig.py
+- Change paths to files.
+- Change email address
 - Change the thingSpeak "Write API Key" (thingSpeak_WRITE_API_KEY).
 - PIDs that will suit your needs (PIDs.p, PIDs.i, PIDs.d).
 - Change pins of Raspberry Pi that will suit you best.
-- This code is ment to start on boot and run indefinitely (to start it on boot https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
+## mailSender/mailConfig.py
+- Change FROM_EMAIL_ADDRESS and PASSWORD to gmail from which you want to send mails.

 # ~~runChecker.py~~
 ~~Script that checks if multi.py is running every minute, if it is not running it will start it.